openamundsen/openamundsen.github.io/description/energybalance.md

 ## Snow density estimation

-Density for fresh snow is assumed to be 100 kg/m³.
+Fresh snow density is calculated using wet bulb temperature according to Anderson (1976).
+If the temperature is below -15° C, fresh snow density is assumed to be 50 kg/m³.
+If the temperature is higher than -15° C an exponential function is applied (see Koivusalo et al. 2001).
 Snow compaction is calculated using one of the approaches described in the following.

 ### Method proposed by Anderson (1976)